Tracked profit warning prices can be seen in this table; click a company name to read analysis at that time.

 Most warnings are captured but this is not a comprehensive list.
 Multiple warnings are ignored.
 Some also might not be present if I had skimmed through an update but overlooked something, as sometimes firms can warn on profits without referencing it as such.

-Average return excludes dividends which may have been paid since.
+Average return excludes dividends which may have been paid since, and any transaction fees/stamp duty on purchase.